haithcockce/learning-stuff/notes/tpm.md

 `Tspi_TPM_TakeOwnership failed: 0x00000007 - layer=tpm, code=0007 (7), TPM is disabled`
   * Typically means the TPM is disabled.
   * `tpm_setenable` usually resolves the issue

+`TPM Error:0x9a2`
+  * Means the owner, endorsement, and/or locked out is not NULL
+  * TPM will need to be reset from the hardware
+  * If unsure, run `tpm2_getcap -c properties-variable` (not sure if this pertains to tpm < 2.0)